maueroats/teaching/content/intermediate-cs/ch06/portfolio.md

 1. Purple square that moves up when you hit any key.
 2. Throwing star that spins (and maybe moves across the screen) as time passes.
-3. Sunset with a horizon.
+3. Sunset with a horizon: sun moves down and goes behind some (non-white) horizon.
 4. Car with two wheels that spin when you move the mouse.